Nintendo Entertainment System: Other markets

-In Europe and Oceania, the NES was released in two separate marketing regions.
+In Europe and Oceania, the NES was released in two marketing regions.
 The first consisted of mainland Europe (excluding Italy), where distribution was handled by several different companies, with Nintendo responsible for manufacturing.
-The NES saw an early launch in Europe in 1986, although most European countries received the console in 1987.
+The NES was launched in Europe in early 1986, although it was released in most European countries in 1987.
 In Scandinavia, it was released on September 1, 1986, and was distributed by Bergsala.
 In the Netherlands, it was released in the last quarter of 1987, and was distributed by Bandai BV.
 In France, it was released in October 1987, and in Spain most likely in 1988 through distributor Spaco.
-In 1987, Mattel handled distribution for the second region, consisting of the British Isles, Italy, Australia and New Zealand.
-In other European countries, distribution was handled by smaller companies like Bienengräber in Germany, ASD in France, Concentra in Portugal, Itochu in Greece and Cyprus, and Stadlbauer in Austria, Switzerland, and the former Eastern Bloc.
-In Poland, the NES had its release on October 6, 1994, along with the SNES and the Game Boy.
+In 1987, Mattel handled distribution for the second region, consisting of the United Kingdom, Ireland, Italy, Australia and New Zealand.
+In other European countries, distribution was handled by smaller companies, such as Bienengräber in Germany, ASD in France, Concentra in Portugal, Itochu in Greece and Cyprus, and Stadlbauer in Austria, Switzerland, and the former Eastern Bloc.
+In Poland, the NES was released on October 6, 1994, along with the SNES and the Game Boy.
 In November 1994, Nintendo signed an agreement with Steepler to permit the continued sale of the Dendy, an unauthorized hardware clone of the Famicom, in Russia in exchange for also distributing the SNES.

 Nintendo anticipated that the NES would have a 25 percent market share in Europe, and saw particular potential in the United Kingdom.
 The console struggled to gain a foothold in the region, however, in part due to the widespread popularity of the ZX Spectrum, which had already established a strong home computing and gaming culture.
 The affordability, local software support, and versatility of the Spectrum also made it a dominant choice among British consumers, which severely limited the NES's market penetration.
 The console would see an increase in share in 1990 with the release of the Teenage Mutant Hero Turtles bundle, which was released against Nintendo of America's wishes but ultimately allowed the console's European sales to overtake those of the Master System.